facebookresearch/RAM/projects/rllm/README.md

 ![Method](plot1.png)
-*Figure: Analysis of Generator-Verifier Gap. (a) Comparison of different LMs-as-RMs in a reference-free setting on a held-out validation set (of correct/incorrect responses).
+*Figure: Analysis of Generator-Verifier Gap.
+Comparison of different LMs-as-RMs in a reference-free setting on a held-out validation set (of correct/incorrect responses).
 J1 RM training on top of a weaker Qwen3-1.7B does not lead to further improvements, while the same on top of a stronger Qwen3-32B leads to 10\% absolute improvement.
-Results are averaged across 8 seeds. (b) Corresponding validation reward curves for J1 training across RL steps.*
+Results are averaged across 8 seeds.*

 ### On-policy vs off-policy LM-as-RM training